MitsuhaMiyamizu/FishersExactTest.jl/README.md

 # Motivation
 We and [someone else](https://blog.goo.ne.jp/r-de-r/e/f206d5a1bfb6ed1f60d9bd47c0865299) found an accuracy-related [bug](https://github.com/JuliaStats/HypothesisTests.jl/issues/148) in the implementation of Fisher's Exact Test provided by [JuliaStats](https://github.com/JuliaStats/HypothesisTests.jl), it seems that due to technical limitations behind their algorithm, the bug cannot be fixed in a short period of time.

+To ensure the accuracy of our implementation, we compare our result to known facts in [Wikipedia](https://en.wikipedia.org/wiki/Fisher%27s_exact_test) and use ```fisher.test``` in R to validate our result, which yields a spot-on match.

 # How to use
 Simply by querying
 ```